-A configuration $\vec{c}$ is \emph{valid} (or \emph{effective}) if we have $c_i \geq 0$ for all $i = 1, \dots, n$.
-One is interested in finding distinguished valid configurations in each equivalence class $[\vec{c}] \in {\mathcal K}(G)$ defined by $L_G$.
-On the one hand, it can be shown that each $[\vec{c}]$ contains a unique valid configuration that is stable and \emph{critical}, meaning that it can be reached from a `sufficiently large' configuration $\vec{b}$ (in particular $\vec{b}$ should have the property that any vertex can fire).
-The critical configurations of a graph $G$ can also be used to understand $\mathcal{K}(G)$, as one can show that the stablization of the sum of two critical configurations is critical.
+A configuration $\vec{c}$ is \emph{valid} (or \emph{effective}) if $c_i \geq 0$ for all $i = 1, \dots, n$.
+One is interested in finding distinguished valid configurations in each equivalence class $[\vec{c}] \in {\mathcal K}(G)$.
+On the one hand, it can be shown that each $[\vec{c}]$ contains a unique valid configuration that is stable and \emph{critical}, meaning that it can be reached from a `sufficiently large' configuration $\vec{b}$.
+The critical configurations of a graph $G$ can also be used to compute in $\mathcal{K}(G)$, as one can show that the stabilization of the sum of two critical configurations is critical.

 On the other hand, one can show that each $[\vec{c}]$ contains a unique valid configuration that is \emph{superstable}, meaning that it is stable under \emph{set-firings}.
-A superstable configuration is also the solution of a certain energy minimization problem, and the set of superstable configurations can be seen to coincide with the set of \emph{$G$-parking functions}.
+A superstable configuration is also the solution of a certain energy minimization problem, and can be seen to coincide with the notion of a \emph{$G$-parking function}.
 For a connected graph $G$ there exists a simple bijection between the set of critical configurations and the set of superstable configurations, both of which are in bijection with the set of spanning trees of $G$.